flucoma/flucoma-docs/doc/RobustScale.rst

    :arg sourceDataSet: The :fluid-obj:`DataSet` to scale

-   :arg destDataSet: The :fluid-obj:`DataSet` to populate with scaled data
+   :arg destDataSet: The :fluid-obj:`DataSet` to write the scaled data to.

    :arg action: A function to run when processing is complete

-   Scale a :fluid-obj:`DataSet` into another :fluid-obj:`DataSet`, using the learned range from a previous call to :fluid-obj:`RobustScale#fit`
+   Scale a :fluid-obj:`DataSet` into another :fluid-obj:`DataSet`, using the learned statistics from the previous call to :fluid-obj:`RobustScale#fit`

+ :message inverseTransform:

+    :arg sourceDataSet: The :fluid-obj:`DataSet` to inverse scale

+    :arg destDataSet: The :fluid-obj:`DataSet` to write the scaled data to.

+    :arg action: A function to run when processing is complete

+    Inverse scale a :fluid-obj:`DataSet` into another :fluid-obj:`DataSet`: going from the range of the scaled data back to the range of the data that was used in the previous call to :fluid-obj:`RobustScale#fit`

 :message fitTransform:

-   :arg sourceDataSet: The :fluid-obj:`DataSet` to scale
+   :arg sourceDataSet: The :fluid-obj:`DataSet` to determine the statistics of and scale.

-   :arg destDataSet: The :fluid-obj:`DataSet` to populate with scaled data
+   :arg destDataSet: The :fluid-obj:`DataSet` to write the scaled data to.

    :arg action: A function to run when processing is complete